jewelsofthought/neshama/site/posts/tol/tol_cards.md

 Mystic, Mysticism and Magic – Joscelyn Godwin p148 – Johannes Kepler

-“Laws of the solar system as derived from the five regular solids… was the result of divine law, interpreted not just as a geometrical but also as a mystical harmony..”
+"Laws of the solar system as derived from the five regular solids… was the result of divine law, interpreted not just as a geometrical but also as a mystical harmony.."

 brought me to the following:

-1. All laws, even those that are “scientific” are expressions of divine law.
+1. All laws, even those that are "scientific" are expressions of divine law.
 For instance, the laws of gravity, are Divine laws.
-2. To look at one’s life in that manner, seeing that one is contained in surroundings filled with G-d’s laws.
+2. To look at one's life in that manner, seeing that one is contained in surroundings filled with G-d's laws.
 And that every action is a dialogue (a negotiation) with these Divine laws.
 3. That is how science co-opted religion so completely.
 Because these were mystics who penetrated the secrets of the universe, under the banner of science, and not under the banner of being mystics.
 They never for a moment thought that they were not penetrating the mind of G-d, which was, to their minds, a holy quest.
-So the “laws” that they “discovered” were accepted scientifically, and not mystically.
+So the "laws" that they "discovered" were accepted scientifically, and not mystically.
 Though, by the masses, they realised that they were actually mystical.

 ## No humans (ToL)